Degree: MA Endorsement

 Classroom Type: Fully Online

-The Learning Design & Technology (LDT) MA is a unique graduate program.
-Students combine LDT certificates to create customize paths based on individual learning, professional interests and goals.
-The LDT MA program may also be completed for an added Teacher Librarian (K-12) endorsement or Instructional Technology Specialist (K-12) endorsement from the Colorado Department of Education (CDE).
+CU Denver’s Learning Design & Technology program is unique.
+Students combine 12-credit certificates to create customized paths based on each individual’s career interests and goals.
+The program may also be completed by a licensed teacher for an added Teacher Librarian (K-12) endorsement from the Colorado Department of Education.

 Interest Categories: Education & Counseling Science & Technology

 Campus: CU Denver Online